Daniel E. Bauer, MD, PhD

 Our laboratory studies the genetic determinants of blood cell ontogeny and disease.
 We use molecular genetic, biochemical, and genome editing methodologies to perturb and observe blood cells.
 We are particularly interested in the role of the regulatory genome in conferring specificity on cellular identity at spatiotemporal, population, and evolutionary scales.
 Ultimately we aim to apply our discoveries to develop novel treatment strategies for blood disorders.
 Projects under active investigation include: discovery and functional dissection of enhancers critical for controlling blood traits; identification of novel regulators of hemoglobin switching; and elaboration of targets and tools for therapeutic genome editing.

-Dr. Bauer graduated from Brown University in 1998 with a BS in Biology.
-He received an MD and PhD from the University of Pennsylvania in 2006.
-His PhD in Cell and Molecular Biology was under the mentorship of Craig Thompson, MD, investigating mechanisms of growth factor regulation of hematopoietic cell metabolism.
-Dr. Bauer trained in pediatrics and pediatric hematology/oncology at Boston Children’s Hospital and Dana-Farber Cancer Institute.
+Dr. Bauer received a BS in Biology from Brown University and an MD and PhD from the University of Pennsylvania.
+His graduate thesis in Cell and Molecular Biology was under the mentorship of Craig Thompson, MD, investigating mechanisms of growth factor regulation of hematopoietic cell metabolism.
+Dr. Bauer trained in pediatrics and pediatric hematology/oncology at Boston Children's Hospital and Dana-Farber Cancer Institute.
 His postdoctoral work was in the laboratory of Stuart Orkin, MD, where he studied the role of common genetic variation in the regulation of fetal hemoglobin.
 He is a Principal Investigator and Staff Physician at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, Assistant Professor of Pediatrics at Harvard Medical School, Principal Faculty at the Harvard Stem Cell Institute, and Associate Member of the Broad Institute of MIT and Harvard.
 His honors have included the American Society of Clinical Investigation Young Physician-Scientist Award (2014), NIH Director's New Innovator Award (2016), Society for Pediatric Research's Young Investigator Award (2017), and Foundation for the National Institutes of Health Trailblazer Prize for Clinician-Scientists Finalist (2018).